 A number of methodological tools were employed by Impacts 08 in its examination of the impact of the ECoC on representations and perceptions of Liverpool locally, nationally and internationally.
 Impacts 18 has placed particular emphasis on the longitudinal analysis of press coverage – a core building block of the original evaluation.
-However, data here will also be compared with data on perceptions that will be gathered as part of other thematic clusters (see: Neighbourhood Impacts and Visitor Survey projects).
+Perception data has been gathered via our Neighbourhood Impacts and Visitor Survey projects.

 Press Narrative Impacts